 The final defense against COVID-19 in the hierarchy is personal protective equipment.
 PPE includes surgical masks, gowns, gloves, eye protection and respirators.

-When compared to engineering and administrative controls, PPE is more affordable up front but can be more costly to sustain over the long haul.
+When compared to engineering and administrative controls, PPE is more affordable up front but can be more costly to sustain over the long haul, especially now that the FDA has restricted N95 respirator decontamination and reuse.
 By implementing more Senior Living technology and design best practices, you can help ensure your facility will be better equipped to handle the fight against COVID-19.

 The Hierarchy of Controls can be applied for any hazard prevention initiative, not just COVID-19.
 Watch our webinar titled “Exploring Safety Innovations for Senior Care Organizations” for more information on how to vet new impactful solutions for your senior care community.